awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-troubleshooting-model-parallel.md

 ## Convergence Using Model Parallel and TensorFlow<a name="distributed-ts-model-parallel-tf-convergence"></a>

-When you use SageMaker multi\-node training with TensorFlow and distributed model parallel, the loss may not converge as expected because the order of training input files may be different on each node\.
+When you use SageMaker multi\-node training with TensorFlow and the model parallelism library, the loss may not converge as expected because the order of training input files may be different on each node\.
 This may cause different ranks in the same model parallel group to work on different input files, causing inconsistencies\.
 To prevent this, ensure the input files are ordered the same way in all the ranks before they get converted to TensorFlow datasets\.
 One way to achieve this is to sort the input file names in the training script\.

 ## Stalling or Crashing Distributed Training Jobs<a name="distributed-ts-model-parallel-training-issues"></a>